 - 1. Operate comfortably and effectively in an industrial work setting. - 2.
 Recognize the significance and desirability of reliable and ethical behavior. - 3.
-Apply critical thinking and technical abilities to resolve industrial and personnel problems. - 4.
-Effectively communicate with and advise customers and coworkers both in writing and orally regarding the progress of and decisions made concerning test and repair procedures. - 5.
-Select and operate electronic test equipment during troubleshooting and repair operations with an emphasis on safety in use and accuracy in results.
+Apply critical thinking and technical abilities to resolve industrial and personnel problems. - Effectively communicate with and advise customers and coworkers both in writing and orally regarding the progress of and decisions made concerning test and repair procedures. - Select and operate electronic test equipment during troubleshooting and repair operations with an emphasis on safety in use and accuracy in results.

-ELECT 101 Direct Current 5
+Requir ed ( Courses Credits

-ELECT 106 Electronic Fabrication 1
+ELECT 1 101 Direct Current 5

-ELECT 111 Direct Current Circuit Laboratory 3
+ELECT 1 106 Electronic Fabrication 1

-ELECT 160 Computer Applications I 2
+ELECT 1 111 Direct Current Circuit Laboratory 3

-Precalculus I: Algebra
+Computer Applications I 2

-OLRM 220 Human Relations in the Workplace 3
+MATH& 1 141 Precalculus I: Algebra 5

-Total Cre edits Required 19
+OLRM 2 220 Human Relations in the Workplace 3

-Advisor Contact Office Engineering Advisor 360.475.7743 semadvisor@olympic.ed u HSS 203A Brown, Jeff jjbrown@olympic.edu 360.475.7738 ST 113 Hess, Linnea lhess@olympic.edu 360.475.7727 ST 214 Tuncol, Goker gtuncol@olympic.edu 360.475.7722 ST 121
+Advisor Contact Office Engineering Advisor 360.475.7743 semadvisor@olympic.edu HSS 203A Hess, Linnea Ihess@olympic.edu 360.475.7727 ST 214 Tuncol, Goker gtuncol@olympic.edu 360.475.7722 ST 121

-Associate of Science (Track 2) For transfer outside the State of Washington
+Associate of Science (Track 2) for transfer outside the State of Washington

-The Engineering Transfer Program graduates students who are prepared to excel in any fouryear Engineering Program in the country.
+The Engineering Transfer Program graduates students who are prepared to excel in any four-year Engineering Program in the country.

-The AS (Track 2) degree is intended for students with an interest in transferring to an engineering school outside the State of Washington; for transfer to an engineering school in the State of Washington students should use the appropriate AS (Track 2) Major Related Program Pre-Engineering Degree.
+The AS (Track 2) degree is intended for students with an interest in transferring to an engineering school outside the State of Washington; for transfer to an engineering school in the State of Washington students should use the appropriate AS (Track 2) Major Related Program Pre-Engineering degree.